 Who has the Right to Rent?

-- Statutory Right to Rent: Those with a statutory right (i.e unlimited) to rent are British citizens, EU/EEA nationals, Swiss nationals, or those who have been granted indefinite leave to remain in the UK (occasionally this might appear on a visa as no time limit).
+- Statutory: Those with a statutory right (i.e unlimited) to rent are British citizens, EU/EEA nationals, Swiss nationals, or those who have been granted indefinite leave to remain in the UK (occasionally this might appear on a visa as no time limit).

-- Time-limited Right to Rent: Individuals with a time-limited right to rent are people who are not British, EU/EEA, or Swiss nationals who have been granted valid leave to remain in the UK for a limited time (on a work visa, for example), or who are entitled to remain as a result of Acts of Parliament, European Union Treaties, and Immigration regulations.
+- Time-limited: Individuals with a time-limited right to rent are people who are not British, EU/EEA, or Swiss nationals who have been granted valid leave to remain in the UK for a limited time (on a work visa, for example), or who are entitled to remain as a result of Acts of Parliament, European Union Treaties, and Immigration regulations.

 If the prospective tenant is a Commonwealth citizen but does not have the correct documents, then check with the Home Office – it is possible that they still have a statutory right to rent in the UK.
 See here for further guidance when renting to Windrush immigrants.